Jul Big Green

-Julien Raymond Huntley professionally known as Jul Big Green (born March 25, 1990) is an American singer, musician, songwriter, actor and audio producer.
+Julien Raymond Huntley (born March 25, 1990), known professionally as Jul Big Green, is an American singer, musician, songwriter, actor and audio producer.

-Biography
+Early life and education

 Jul is from Cleveland, Ohio.
-He performs in diverse styles that range from pop to hip-hop and jazz acoustics.
 Growing up in a musical family led him to develop a passion for the art at a young age.
-This passion would later drive him to receiving a Bachelor of Arts degree in music from the University of Akron graduating in 2013 and also to start his solo and group projects under the name Jul Big Green.
+This passion would later drive him to receiving a Bachelor of Arts degree in music from the University of Akron graduating in 2013.

+Career

+He start his solo and group projects under the name Jul Big Green.
 Jul released his first full-length album All Things in May 2015.

 Jul's name is in part a nod to his style of always wearing green in public.
 He has performed as a solo artist or with his full band at many locations around Cleveland and has also done several tours touching Florida, Michigan, and New York.
 He has also been a guest performer on Cleveland news stations such as Fox 8 News.

+Musical style

+He performs in diverse styles that range from pop to hip-hop and jazz acoustics.